-The increase in short-term other financial liabilities mainly results from the reacquisition by Continental AG, Hanover, of a €475.6 million share in ContiTech AG, Hanover, from Continental Pension Trust e.
+The other financial liabilities result from the reacquisition by Continental AG, Hanover, of a €475.6 million share in ContiTech AG,

+Hanover (now operating as ContiTech Deutschland GmbH, Hanover), from Continental Pension Trust e.
 V., Hanover.
-Please see Note 29 for further details.
+Please see Note 29 of the previous year for further details.

-35. Trade Accounts Payable
+34. Trade Accounts Payable

-Trade accounts payable amounted to €7,637.0 million (PY: €5,865.4 For information on liquidity risk, currency risk and the sensitivity million) as at the end of the fiscal year.
-The liabilities are measured at analysis for trade accounts payable, please see Note 33. amortized cost.
+Trade accounts payable amounted to €6,875.1 million (PY: €7,637.0 For information on liquidity risk, currency risk and the sensitivity million) as at the end of the fiscal year.
+The liabilities are measured at amortized cost.
 The full amount is due within one year.